TILT UP CONCRETE CONSTRUCTION

 Read on to discover the full range of advantages of concrete sandwich panel homes.

-Building with concrete can reduce total heating and cooling energy requirements by up to 25% compared with a wood-frame home by using concrete’s natural heat storing abilities and solid construction method.
+Building with concrete can reduce total heating and cooling energy requirements by up to 80% compared with a wood-frame home by adding extra insulation and using concrete’s natural heat storing abilities and solid construction method.

 Concrete has a higher thermal mass (ability to store heat) than conventional building materials.
 When homes are designed to use the sun to as a heat source, concrete walls and floors absorb heat during the day, releasing the heat when the outside air cools at night.
 Concrete’s temperature moderating effect creates a pleasant, stable environment as people often experience mood changes when temperatures fluctuate.